 5.2 Users do not need to be told about a breach if NWN can demonstrate that the data was encrypted (or made unintelligible by a similar security measure).

 5.3 If users are not told, the ICO can require NWN to do so if they consider the breach is likely to adversely affect them.

 6. Keeping Records

-6.1 NWN must also keep a record of all personal data breaches in an inventory or log.
+6.1 NWN must keep a record of all personal data breaches in an inventory or log.
 Documents can be attached if necessary.
 The Data Breach Notification Log can be found in the Data Protection Policies and Forms section in the Admin folder on the Shared drive and must contain: